 In a nutshell — because our socks meet all of the criteria above!
 We are obsessed with fit, creating each sock for optimal performance to keep you pounding the pavement in total comfort.
 If you deal with bunion pain, we recommend our Elite Max Cushion sock.
 Designed for women and men, this style features targeted compression that supports alignment and relief.
 They are also anatomically designed, which means they perfectly conform to the left and right structure of the foot for a superior fit and reduced risk of blisters or rubbing.
 Speaking of rubbing, our seamless toe eliminates irritating seams for all toes, while extra cushion provides maximum protection for a bunion protrusion.
 On top of all that, they’re made of moisture-wicking fibers that keep your feet dry for longer and come in a variety of cuts and colors!

-At Feetures, we design all our socks to be as comforting as possible.
+At Feetures, we design all our men's running socks and women's running socks to be as comforting as possible.
 From max cushion to compression to therapeutic, there’s a solution for you.
 But don’t just take it from us — check out our customers’ rave reviews and then take advantage of our lifetime guarantee to try a pair for yourself risk-free!